Select therapeutic use:

 Take with food in 2 divided doses. ≥18yrs: Genotype 1, 4: (<75kg): 1g/day for 48 weeks; (≥75kg): 1.2g/day for 48 weeks.
 Genotype 2, 3: 800mg/day for 24 weeks.
-HIV patients: 800mg/day for 48 weeks.
-Reduce dose or discontinue if severe reactions or hematologic abnormalities occur.
-Cardiac disease: discontinue if cardiovascular status deteriorates; reduce dose or discontinue if hemoglobin levels decrease; see literature.
-Renal impairment (CrCl<50mL/min): not recommended.
+HIV co-infection: 800mg/day for 48 weeks.
+Renal impairment (CrCl 30–50mL/min): 200mg and 400mg alternating every other day; (CrCl <30mL/min) or hemodialysis: 200mg/day.
+Reduce dose or discontinue if severe reactions or hematologic abnormalities occur; see full labeling.

+Significant or unstable cardiac disease: not recommended.
+Risk of severe anemia.
 Women of childbearing potential: obtain negative pregnancy test immediately before starting therapy.
 Women of childbearing potential and men: use 2 forms of effective contraception during and for 6 months following treatment.
-Do baseline CBC (and at weeks 2 and 4 or more often if needed), white counts with differential, platelet counts, blood chemistry, thyroid, and monthly pregnancy tests (during and for 6 months after treatment).
-Suspend or discontinue if cardiovascular status deteriorates.
+Do baseline CBC (and at weeks 2 and 4 or more often if needed), WBCs with differential, platelets, blood chemistry, renal function, thyroid, and monthly pregnancy tests (during and for 6 months after treatment).
+Monitor hepatic function during therapy.
+Discontinue if cardiovascular status deteriorates, hepatic decompensation, pulmonary disorders, severe hypersensitivity or skin reactions, or pancreatitis occurs.
 Psychiatric disorders.
 Autoimmune disorders.
 Organ transplant.
-Pancreatitis.
-Decompensated hepatitis C. Nonresponders to interferon.
+Nonresponders to interferon.
 Co-infection with hepatitis B virus.
 Maintain adequate hydration.
 Nursing mothers: not recommended.